telerik/xaml-docs/controls/radpivotgrid/features/queryabledataprovider/queryable-group-filtering.md

 * __Top 10 filter__ - filters the report based on one of the aggregates used, but shows top/bottom results of applied filter.

->Groups Filtering of QueryableDataProvider for the first grouping aggregate will be performed on the sever.
-Every other Groups Filtering will be performed on the local data.
+>Groups Filtering of QueryableDataProvider, for the first grouping aggregate, will be performed on the server.
+Every other Groups Filtering will be executed on the local data.

 ## Label Filter